Review of Lynx, Bux Zero, and Bolero – KBC’s online trading platform

 Registration – 4/5

 The registration process was smooth for me as I already had a bank account with KBC and I went to the local KBC branch to open the account.
-In theory, you can open the account online without going to the local branch, you need to register with your itsme account/Belgian eID but when you are living abroad like me you will need to visit them.
+In theory, you can open the account online without going to the local branch, you need to register with your Itsme account/Belgian eID but when you are living abroad like me you will need to visit them.
 A nice bonus when the registration is complete: You will receive your digipass and an introduction book to investing in the stock markets based on principles from Benjamin Graham, The Intelligent Investor.
+(Update: They do not provide that book anymore 😢)

 What I would like to see in the future is the option to buy fractional shares and reduced broker fees (Right now I save up before purchasing more shares to make sure my purchasing cost remains low) but all in all, I am pretty satisfied with Bolero and give the platform a “Joney score” of 4,4/5.
 I have even already recommended it to some friends and family in Belgium.